Jcost3110/SalesDataBAProject/README.txt

 Sales Data Business Analytics Project
 This repository contains the source code and documentation for a Sales Data Business Analytics Project.
 The project aims to analyze sales data and provide insights to support decision-making and improve business performance.

-This is a project to display skills in MYSQL Database & SQL queries, Using Excell to clean and Manipulate data to make new metrics as well as show use in Graphs & visualizations, VBA code used to pull data from Mysql and to create new metrics, & Tableau for advanced visualizations of the data.
+This is a project to display skills in MYSQL Database & SQL queries, Using Excel to clean and Manipulate data to make new metrics as well as show use in Graphs & visualizations, VBA code used to pull data from Mysql and to create new metrics, & Tableau for advanced visualizations of the data.

 Project Overview